Skip to Main Content

 Differences between refinancing a second home vs. primary residence

-• Qualifying is tougher: Many lenders have more stringent requirements for refinancing second homes and investment properties, and usually interest rates for those loans will be higher, as well.
+• It’s harder to qualify for a second home refinance.
+Many lenders have more stringent requirements for refinancing second homes and investment properties.
 You might need more equity to refinance a second home or investment property than you would for a primary residence.
 You might also need to have more cash in reserves.

-• Some lenders might shy away: Many mortgage lenders aren’t interested in investment property loans, let alone investment property refinances.
-Because of this, you might have limited options.
+• Some lenders might shy away.
+Many lenders don’t offer investment property loans, let alone investment property refinances, so you might have limited options.

 FAQ on refinancing a second home